Community Education and Resiliency Program

 Our Community Education and Resiliency Program brings our case management, parent education, and trauma services to families in the community through many child-serving partner organizations.
 This prevention-based service allows Providence House to connect with families without having to utilize the crisis nursery program for their children.
 Programming in advance of a crisis allows participants in this program to think proactively about their family, identify any unmet needs, build upon their strengths, and build social connections with others.

-If you are interested in learning more about how Providence House can bring our services to your organization, please contact our Community Services Coordinator, Emily Bango.
+If you are interested in learning more about how Providence House can bring our services to your organization, please contact our Director of Programming & Clinical Operations, Ashley Stock.

-Below are some statements from parents/guardians who have participated in this program thus far:
+Below are some statements from parents/guardians who have participated in this program:

 - “I have learned a few new things not only from staff but other parents in the program.”